isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 The diagram has four quadrants:

 - The upper half talks about log structures, the lower half about data structures.
-    - Things on the upper half are in some Log: The Redo Log, the Undo Log or the Double Write Buffer.
+    - Things on the upper half are in some Log: The Redo-Log, the Undo Log or the Double Write Buffer.
     - Things on the lower half are in some tablespace file, so some .ibd file on disk.
 - The left half is about things in memory, not persisted.
 The right half is about things on disk, stored persistently.
     - If you kill a machine by pulling a plug, things on the right half survive, and things on the left half are lost.